 Long Beaked Common Dolphins

 The boat is buzzing with excitement, but there’s more.
 Kristin asks us to look ahead of the boat, about 200m away, at a dark patch of water.
 I look closer and realise that the dark shadow is a moving, leaping mass of 200-300 hundred sleek, grey dolphins and they’re beautiful.
-But things are about to kick off – the Orcas are looking for a kill and the long-beaked dolphins have no idea they’re being trailed.
-And then, suddenly, they do.
+But things are about to kick off.
+The Orcas are looking for a kill and the long-beaked dolphins have no idea they’re being trailed.
+And then they do.
 Within seconds, the dark patch of water turns to a foaming frenzy as the dolphin sense danger and take flight leaping, darting and flashing through the water.

 The boat is keeping up with the Orcas and we motor alongside them watching as they single out a dolphin from the outside edge of the pod.
 There’s a baby whale amongst the Orcas and they’re teaching it to hunt.
-Spyhopping, they pop their heads out of the water to locate their prey and we’re told this is called spy hopping.
+They pop their heads out of the water to help locate their prey and we’re told this is called spy hopping.

-The pod of orcas pick out a dolphin to hunt down and, working as a team, separate it from its pod circling, chasing, leaping, closing in until the dolphin is exhausted and defeated.
+The pod of orcas pick out a dolphin to hunt down and, working as a team, separate it from the other dolphins circling, chasing, leaping and closing in until the dolphin is exhausted and defeated.
 It was amazing to see the Orca breaching as it hunted down its prey.

 The Orcas form a feeding huddle, their noses dipping beneath the surface, fins piercing the water as they feed.
-The blubber is the best part and will keep them going longest.
+The blubber is fuel and will keep them going longest.
 A spurt of blood-red seawater bursts from a blow hole.